 Ok now grab your IP address so we can log in to WHM or cPanel for the first time.
 There are two ways to login, but the easiest way to get started is to use your server’s IP address and port 2087 for WHM and port 2083 for cPanel.
 That login would look like this: https://127.0.0.1:2087.
 Replace that 127.0.0.1 in the address with the IP of your server.
 Please note, you will need to accept the SSL warning the first time you log in.
 For more tips on logging in for the first time, please reference our knowledge base here: How to Log in to Your Server.

 And there you have it!
 An easy, flexible, and cost-effective way of hosting your websites.
 We’d love to hear what you think about this blog post.

-You can connect with us through any of our social channels for discussion, including Slack or Discord channels, our cPanel forums, and our official cPanel subreddit.
+You can connect with us through any of our social channels for discussion, including Discord, our cPanel forums, and our official cPanel subreddit.
 You can also sign up for the cPanel Essentials Briefing List to receive emails about important updates.